avin/react-vt-table/README.md

 ## Features

 -   Efficiently rendering large tables.
+-   Allow custom renderers for row, cell, and header.
--   Resize columns.
+-   Built-in resize columns.
+-   Built-in auto-scrolling.
--   Easy to add your own sorting and selecting mechanisms.
+-   Easy to add your own sorting and selecting mechanisms (see examples).
 -   Works with Immutable.Iterable data lists or native arrays of objects.

 ## Installation